adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 WidgetsApi apiInstance = new WidgetsApi();
 String authorization = "authorization_example"; // String | An <a href=\"#\" onclick=\"this.href=oauthDoc()\" oncontextmenu=\"this.href=oauthDoc()\" target=\"oauthDoc\">OAuth Access Token</a> with scopes:<ul><li style='list-style-type: square'><a href=\"#\" onclick=\"this.href=oauthDoc('widget_read')\" oncontextmenu=\"this.href=oauthDoc('widget_read')\" target=\"oauthDoc\">widget_read</a></li></ul>in the format <b>'Bearer {accessToken}'.
-String widgetId = "widgetId_example"; // String | The widget identifier, as returned by the widget creation API or retrieved from the API to fetch widgets.
+String widgetId = "widgetId_example"; // String | The web form identifier, as returned by the web form creation API or retrieved from the API to fetch web forms.
 String xApiUser = "xApiUser_example"; // String | The userId or email of API caller using the account or group token in the format <b>userid:{userId} OR email:{email}.</b> If it is not specified, then the caller is inferred from the token.
 String xOnBehalfOfUser = "xOnBehalfOfUser_example"; // String | The userId or email in the format <b>userid:{userId} OR email:{email}.</b> of the user that has shared his/her account
-String ifNoneMatch = "ifNoneMatch_example"; // String | Pass the value of the e-tag header obtained from the previous response to the same request to get a RESOURCE_NOT_MODIFIED(304) if the resource hasn't changed.
 String imageSizes = "imageSizes_example"; // String | A comma separated list of image sizes i.e. {FIXED_WIDTH_50px, FIXED_WIDTH_250px, FIXED_WIDTH_675px, ZOOM_50_PERCENT, ZOOM_75_PERCENT, ZOOM_100_PERCENT, ZOOM_125_PERCENT, ZOOM_150_PERCENT, ZOOM_200_PERCENT}.
 Default sizes returned are {FIXED_WIDTH_50px, FIXED_WIDTH_250px, FIXED_WIDTH_675px, ZOOM_100_PERCENT}.
 Boolean showImageAvailabilityOnly = true; // Boolean | When set to true, returns only image availability.
 Else, returns both image urls and its availability. try {
-    WidgetDocumentsImageUrlsInfo result = apiInstance.getWidgetAllDocumentsImageUrls(authorization, widgetId, xApiUser, xOnBehalfOfUser, ifNoneMatch, imageSizes, showImageAvailabilityOnly);
+    BasicDocumentsImageUrlsInfo result = apiInstance.getWidgetAllDocumentsImageUrls(authorization, widgetId, xApiUser, xOnBehalfOfUser, imageSizes, showImageAvailabilityOnly);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling WidgetsApi#getWidgetAllDocumentsImageUrls");